 I have been speaking Spanish now for almost fifteen years, living in Spanish speaking countries most of that time.
 Some years I spoke almost no English in fact.
 My wife and I speak only Spanish at home.
-At this point you can say I have achieve Spanish fluency.
+At this point you can say I have achieved Spanish fluency.

 Then why do I get less compliments on my language fluency now then when I first stepped in-country.
 I mean, I don’t really want them at this point.
 In fact, for some reason I feel insulted when someone does compliment me.
 It just seems strange that I am more fluent now, yet less people comment about how well I speak Spanish.